Ad-nilpotent ideals and The Shi arrangement: Characteristic polynomial of Shi ( ): type

-Secondly, let us consider the case that there is no $i\in [n]$ such that $2e_i\in S$.
-There are two possibilities: \begin{itemize} \item[(1)] the class $(p-1)/2$ is empty.
+Now suppose that $S$ does not contain any $2e_i$.
+Then there are two cases: \begin{itemize} \item[(i)] the class $(p-1)/2$ is empty.
 Therefore, to place the $k$ essentially different parts in the right half circle, we should always avoid the class $(p-1)/2$.
-Since besides the class $(p-1)/2$, there are $(p-1)/2-n-1$ empty boxes there in total, the allowable ways are easily seen to be $2^k\prod_{j=1}^{k}((p-1)/2-n-1+j)$. \item[(2)] the class $(p-1)/2$ is filled.
-Then there must be an ordered part of $\pi^{\pm}(S)$ which is placed entirely on the right half circle such that the corresponding consecutive part ends with the class $(p-1)/2$.
-We have $2k$ different ways to choose this ordered part, which will then be placed in a unique way.
-Now we have to place the remaining $k-1$ essentially different ordered parts in the remaining classes of the right half.
-Since there is a choice of sign for each of these $k-1$ parts, and there are $(p-1)/2-n$ empty boxes on the right half in total, the allowable ways are $(2k)2^{k-1}\prod_{j=1}^{k-1}((p-1)/2-n+j)$. \end{itemize} Summing the numbers in (1) and (2) also gives the desired expression for $f(S)$. \end{proof}
+Since besides the class $(p-1)/2$, there are $(p-1)/2-n-1$ empty boxes there in total, the allowable ways are easily seen to be $2^k\prod_{j=1}^{k}((p-1)/2-n-1+j)$. \item[(ii)] the class $(p-1)/2$ is filled.
+Then there must be an ordered part of $\pi^{\pm}(S)$ which is placed entirely on the right half circle such that it ends with the class $(p-1)/2$.
+We have $2k$ different ways to choose this ordered part.
+Then we have to place the remaining $k-1$ essentially different ordered parts in the remaining classes of the right half.
+Since there is a choice of sign for each of them, and there are $(p-1)/2-n$ empty boxes on the right half in total, the allowable ways are $(2k)2^{k-1}\prod_{j=1}^{k-1}((p-1)/2-n+j)$. \end{itemize} Summing the numbers in (i) and (ii) gives the \emph{same} value of $f(S)$ as in the first type.
+This finishes the proof. \end{proof}